 Quick Ratio = Current Assets – Stock/ Current Liabilities

 We do not consider stock/Inventory while calculating the Quick ratio.
-The purpose is to ensure that the company has ready resources to meet the short term obligations without having to wait for selling off the inventory.
+The purpose is to ensure that the company has ready resources to meet the short-term obligations without having to wait to sell off the inventory.

 One can also analyze current liability via Working Capital.
 The formula of Working Capital is Current Assets – Current Liabilities.
 Positive working capital means the level of assets is higher than the current liabilities.
 One can also see this excess capital as being blocked in the assets.
 A company can invest this excess capital to generate more returns rather than keeping it idle.

 On the other hand, negative working capital means a company doesn’t have enough assets to meet its liabilities.
 This may impact the smooth functioning and credibility of the company.